Community members, including Hampshire staff, may take a maximum of one course per semester, on a space-available basis.

 Handling course time conflicts

 TheHub will not allow students to register for two courses that conflict.
 Occasionally, students and faculty make special arrangements to accommodate minor time conflicts.
-If you bring an agreement signed by both instructors to central records, we will register you.
+Get permission from the faculty member of the course regarding the time-conflict.
+You can have it emailed to email@example.com.
+We will register you.

 Registering from a waitlist